kimberli/new-grad-offers/README.md

 * What stage are they at in their fundraising? (seed or series A, B, C+)
 * How much money have they raised so far?
 What were they valued in previous rounds?
 * Who are the investors?
 Are they people you trust to have done diligence on this business?
+  * If you're an early hire, try and talk to at least one main investor in the last round to help get a sense of why they believe in the business and product.
+  * Also, you can look at the investors' past experiences: Have they invested in other successful companies in this space?
+Do the partners themselves have experience with the industry?
 * Who are the company's advisors and board members?
 Are they people with experience supporting fast-growing companies in your industry?

 Put on your VC hat and try to think about the potential for what they're working on.
-Keep in mind that if you're talking to them in the fall (i.e. almost a whole year before your start date), things might look very different by the time you join the team.
+Keep in mind that if you're talking to them in the fall (i.e. almost a whole year before your start date), things might (hopefully) look different by the time you join the team, since ideally the company will have grown over the course of the year.
 Also, if the company is early stage, don't expect completely accurate answers to these questions, but do expect the company to be thinking about these things.
 * How do they plan on making money?
 Does their business model check out?
 * What do you think the total addressable market is for what they're building?
 How would the product have to expand to grow exponentially?
 * What other competitors are in the market?
 What do the general market dynamics look like?
 * What are their strategic views?
 If they're pre-product-market-fit, what's their plan for achieving that?
 If they're growing past that, what's their distribution/sales strategy?
 If they're trending towards going public, what metrics are they trying to hit before IPOing?
 * What are examples of target customers?
 Are they enthusiastic users of the product?
 * Do you have faith in the business idea/product/market?
+Does the future they're building align with your own vision of how you want to contribute to the world?

 Finally, try and think generally about the health of the business.
 * What experience does the executive team have?
 Are there any red flags (e.g. infighting, scandals, fast turnover)?
 * How quickly is the business growing?
 By what factor have revenue, customer metrics, headcount, etc. grown over the last quarter/year?
+  * Keep in mind that companies with different business models might grow differently--for example, B2B companies might grow faster in revenue than in people, while B2C companies might be the opposite.
 * How much cash do they have on hand?
 How close are they to profitability?
+* What is their burn rate?
+At their current spending rate, how much longer would the company live?
 * How does the executive team seem to generally think about funding and spending?
 When would they potentially raise another round?
 * What is the distribution of employee roles?
-What size is the engineering team relative to the sales team? (having a large sales team usually correlates with having a lot of customers to sell to)
+What size is the engineering team relative to the sales team? (having a large sales team hopefully implies having a lot of customers to sell to)

 ### Technical rigor
 Figure out if you'd like the technical work you'd most likely be doing, the day-to-day experience of doing that work, and how much you'd be able to learn.